s214735/mlops-project100/reports/README.md

 >
 > Answer:

-We managed our dependencies using two key files: `requirements.txt` and `requirements_dev.txt`.
-The `requirements.txt` file contains all the essential libraries needed to run the project, ensuring that any core functionality works seamlessly across different setups. `requirements_dev.txt` includes additional packages that are necessary for development purposes, such as testing and debugging tools.
+We managed our dependencies using two key files: requirements.txt and requirements_dev.txt.
+The requirements.txt file contains all the essential libraries needed to run the project, ensuring that any core functionality works seamlessly across different setups. requirements_dev.txt includes additional packages that are necessary for development purposes, such as testing and debugging tools.

-For a new team member to set up an exact copy of our environment, they would need to follow these steps:
+In order to create an exact copy of our environment, these steps must be followed:
 	1. Clone the project repository from our version control system to their local machine.
 	2. Ensure that Python is installed on their system.
 	3. Create a virtual environment (venv) to isolate and manage project-specific dependencies.
-This can be done by running `python -m venv env` in the project's root directory.
+This can be done by running python -m venv env in the project's root directory.
-4. Activate the virtual environment using `source env/bin/activate` on Unix or macOS, or `env\Scripts\activate` on Windows.
+	4. Activate the virtual environment using source env/bin/activate on Unix or macOS, or env\Scripts\activate on Windows.
-5. Run `pip install -r requirements.txt` to install all the required libraries listed in the `requirements.txt` file.
+	5. Run pip install -r requirements.txt to install all the required libraries listed in the requirements.txt file.
-6. Optionally, if they are involved in development, they should also run `pip install -r requirements_dev.txt` to install the additional development dependencies.
+	6. Optionally, if they are involved in development, they should also run pip install -r requirements_dev.txt to install the additional development dependencies.
 By following these steps, a new team member can quickly set up the project environment, ensuring they have all the necessary dependencies to start working on the project.

 ### Question 5